How to increase revenue for your small business

 Monitor your return on investment and shift spend when results plateau.
 Every marketing channel eventually reaches a point of diminishing returns where you've tapped out the available audience.

 When a strategy starts flatlining, experiment with new areas.
 Social and digital marketing offer low-cost ways to test what works.
+Get affordable tips in the guide on digital marketing for small businesses.

 Grow your footprint in real life or online

 Expanding your footprint puts your business in front of new customers.
-You have two main options:
+You have two main options.

 Review your sales channels